DIDSR/DataCard-Metadata/README.md

 The output consists of text in the terminal window and a set of completeness plots which are saved in the output directory.

-Given below is the output for the VinDr-Mammo 'metadata.csv' file using the dm_metadata_dictionary.json dictionary and performing assessment for the "Core Fields".
+Given below is the output for the VinDr-Mammo `metadata.csv` file using the `dm_metadata_dictionary2.json` dictionary and performing assessment for the **Core Fields**.

 ```
 Assessing completeness for metadata file 'metadata.csv'